 If the crash involved a commercial vehicle, the stakes escalate.
 Trucking companies have response teams.
 The driver’s electronic logging device, the truck’s event data recorder, and the carrier’s maintenance records all contain evidence that can disappear if nobody requests preservation.
 An attorney who handles commercial vehicle crashes knows to send a spoliation letter the same day.

 AZ Law Now handles SR-347 crash cases.
-The editors know this corridor, pull the ADOT data, and work with the agencies that respond to crashes on this road.
+The team knows this corridor and works with the agencies that respond to crashes on this road.
 Drivers and families hurt in a crash on SR-347 can reach the firm at (602) 654-0202 or through the contact form.
 Intake is confidential.
 Representation is on contingency.

 What Happens Next

-If you have information about crashes on SR-347 that you think we should cover, or if you’re a Maricopa resident with observations about conditions on this road, reach out.
-This is a corridor I’m going to keep tracking.
+If you have information about crashes on SR-347, or if you’re a Maricopa resident with observations about conditions on this road, reach out.
+This is a corridor we’re going to keep tracking.

 Related Coverage

-For the legal and process context, see Brandon Millam’s guide to Arizona car crash law, Stephanie Ramirez’s car crash first 48 hours, the car crashes practice overview.
+For the legal and process context, see Ron DeBrigida’s guide to Arizona car crash law, Stephanie Ramirez’s car crash first 48 hours, the car crashes practice overview.

 For Maricopa-specific case pages: Maricopa car accident lawyer covers SR-347 crash patterns, Pinal County jurisdiction, and government entity notice deadlines.
 Maricopa motorcycle accident lawyer covers the corridor-specific risks for riders on this road.